Internal FAQ Software for Employees (Boost Productivity)

 When selecting internal FAQ software, prioritize these capabilities:

-• Role-Based Access: Different departments or roles see relevant content while maintaining security
+• Role-Based Access Control: Different departments or roles see relevant content while maintaining security.
+FAQ Ally offers granular permissions for admins, managers, and users

-• Mobile Access: Employees can access information from any device, anywhere
+• Mobile Access: Employees can access information from any device, anywhere, with responsive interfaces that work on smartphones and tablets

-• Analytics: Track which questions are asked most, identify knowledge gaps, and measure usage
+• Analytics Dashboard: Track which questions are asked most, identify knowledge gaps, measure usage patterns, and optimize content based on real employee needs

-• AI-Powered Answers: Understands context and provides relevant answers even when questions are phrased differently
+• AI-Powered Semantic Understanding: Uses vector embeddings to understand context and provide relevant answers even when questions are phrased differently than your documentation

 Common Use Cases